-Things to know about Michelle Obama’s book, arena tour (for one, she’s not coming to Seattle)
+Things to know about Michelle Obama’s book, arena tour

 Obama shares such deeply personal revelations about racism as well as having a miscarriage.
 She sharply criticizes President Donald Trump for promoting the false “birther” rumor that her husband was not a U.S. citizen.

-Winfrey, who selected “Becoming” for her influential book club, said it’s “everything you wanted to know and so much you didn’t even know you wanted to know.”
+Winfrey, who selected “Becoming” for her influential book club , said it’s “everything you wanted to know and so much you didn’t even know you wanted to know.”

 As for Trump, Obama writes that his “loud and reckless innuendos” stirred people up and put “my family’s safety at risk.”
 And for this,” she adds, “I’d never forgive him.”
 Trump said Obama “got paid a lot of money to write a book and they always insisted you come up with controversial.”
 The current president said that he’d never forgive his predecessor for making the country “very unsafe.”